Fiji Indian organisations

-This is a synopsis of organisations formed by Indians in Fiji.
-When they became free from the bondage of indenture and were able to organise themselves, they founded numerous organizations to seek social and political justice.
-These organisations promoted the teaching of Indian languages and religious practices and also to help others in time of need.
-Some of the successful organisations are listed below in the order in which they were established.
+This is a synopsis of organizations formed by Indians in Fiji.
+When they became free from the bondage of indenture and were able to organize themselves, they founded numerous organizations to seek social and political justice.
+These organizations promoted the teaching of Indian languages and religious practices and also to help others in time of need.
+Some of the successful organizations are listed below in the order in which they were established.
 Some, such as the National Federation Party, are no longer exclusively Indian, but are still predominantly so.

 British Indian Association (1911)

 The British Indian Association was established in 1911, following a severe hurricane that had brought much hardship to the Fiji Indians in the Central Division.
 It was formed by a group that included J.P.
 Maharaj (a Suva Storekeeper), Totaram Sanadhya (a pundit and social worker from Rewa), Ram Singh (a Suva printer) and Ram Rup.
 The meeting was chaired by Shriyut Rupram and discussed grievances such as the lack of educated leadership amongst the Fiji Indians and the dependence on European lawyers.
 Totaram Sanadhya was responsible for its Hindi language correspondence.